 This recognition system pulls on the idea of AI and machine learning.
 Aparently the Mate 10 has been fed over 100 million images from which to define what it "sees" to select the right picture profile.
 It can discern between individual faces, group shots, movement for sports/action, even define the difference between plants and flowers to ensure the exposure and colour balance is on point.

 The key thing to take-away from the Mate 10 Pro's dual camera arrangement is that it's competitive.
-It works pretty well at night - despite apparent texture and grain given the conditions - and has lots of pop from brighter-lit scenarios.
-Perhaps most impressive of all is how quick the shutter is - there's zero lag when taking a shot and the camera being ready to go for the next frame.
+It works pretty well at night – despite apparent texture and grain given the conditions – and has lots of pop from brighter-lit scenarios.
+There's no Night Mode as found on the Mate 20 Pro though, while Google shows off even more here with its Night Sight feature.

-The Mate 10 Pro can standout in among its peers for sleek design, considerable power and a raft of veritable features.
+And that's still the case, following updates.
+The Mate 10 Pro can still standout in among its peers for its sleek design, considerable power and a raft of veritable features.
 The battery life is better than you'll get from most, while the software, finally, is at a point where it feels like a more natural and non-interfering Android experience.

-Say hello to your new best new Mate, the Huawei Mate 10 Pro.
+Say hello to your new best Mate, the Huawei Mate 10 Pro.
+Well, if you can ignore the Mate 20 Pro's charms, that is.
 If only a single carrier in the US would provide it on plan, eh?

 Best Huawei Mate 10 Pro deals

-Perhaps the Huawei's most obvious competitor and handset is the large-scale Samsung Galaxy S8+.
+Perhaps the Huawei's most obvious competitor and handset is the large-scale Samsung Galaxy S9+.
 It also has a high-resolution 18:9 ratio screen, but curves the edges in a more pronounced fashion.
 Expect top-end power, too, plus a camera that's as good as these things get.
-That said, we feel Huawei is by-and-large on par with this Samsung offering, so if you fancy being a little different to standout then, well, the Mate 10 Pro is a savvy choice instead.